NCERT Solutions For Class 10 Science Chapter 11 Electricity

 Answer:

-The resistivity of an alloy is higher than pure metal so alloy does not melt at high temperature.
+The resistivity of an alloy is higher than pure metal, so the alloy does not melt at high temperatures.
 Thus, coils of electric toasters and electric irons are made of an alloy rather than a pure metal.

 Q.5 Use the data in Table to answer the following –